pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 The next gave a compile error because it's not null safe and I'm not a savage.
 The next is a commercial package which is a instant no-go for an open source project.
 Then I [posted](https://stackoverflow.com/questions/67404580/how-can-i-make-a-line-chart-in-flutter-that-can-be-panned-and-zoomed) on Stack Overflow and moved on.
-I also had a look at the Discord server but it seems like the #help channel is just noobs like me asking questions with noone giving answers.
+I also had a look at the Discord server but it seems like the #help channel is just noobs like me asking questions with no one giving answers.

 #### Notebook